Codium-ai/devlabs/vscode-projects/tdd/price-calculator/README.md

 - Apply discounts

 ## Getting Started
 - git clone or download this repository.
-- Visual Studio Code, which can be downloaded from [here](https://code.visualstudio.com/download#).
-  - Follow vscode install instructions specific to your OS.
-- Follow the instructions in [lib/CLASSPATH.md](lib/CLASSPATH.md)
-- Install the Java Extension from the [Marketplace here](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)
-- Install the Codiumate Extension from the [Marketplace here](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)
+- complete getting started if you do not have Java and Codiumate extensions.
 ### Prerequisites

-- Basic computer skills.
+- Basic Java knowledge will help.

 ### Project Structure
 ```